Video portraits of American leadership

-Leaders improving the lives of women, children and workers, peace and civil rights, harnessing the power of technology to connect people:
+PART 1: Leaders improving the lives of women, children and workers, peace and civil rights, harnessing the power of technology to connect people

 “The great moral imperative of the twenty-first century is women’s equality.
 It’s also the smart thing to do.
 It’s extremely strategic in terms of foreign policy.
 We know, from a mountain of evidence and data, that investments in women correlate with effective outcomes for poverty alleviation and a country’s prosperity.”

 US Ambassador at Large for Global Women’s Issues Melanne S. Verveer advocates for women’s empowerment, a critical strategic issue for the twenty-first century.
 She formerly served as chief of staff to First Lady Hillary Clinton.
 She is cofounder of Vital Voices Global Partnership, which promotes leadership by women.

 “Peace in the Middle East is of central importance to the entire world.
 An Israeli-Palestinian resolution of the conflict would be so valuable because it would permit countries that are now at odds with each other, the Arab countries, and Israel to look together toward their principal threat, which it Iran and its influence in the region.”